APTrust/userguide/docs/bagging/index.md

 Internal-Sender-Description | A sender-local explanation of the contents and provenance. |
 Internal-Sender-Identifier | An alternate sender-specific identifier for the content and/or bag. |
 Bag-Group-Identifier | A sender-supplied identifier for the set, if any, of bags to which it logically belongs. | Greeling Photo Collection

+For more on bag group identifiers, see the [Bag Group Identifiers](../pharos/objects#bag-group-identifiers) section of the Objects page.

 For a list of other commonly-used tags in the bag-info.txt file, see the official BagIt specification for [version 0.97](https://tools.ietf.org/html/draft-kunze-bagit-14) or [version 1.0](https://tools.ietf.org/html/rfc8493).